Private pension: In the UK

+In Germany

+In Germany, there are three types of private pension plans that are recognized by the German government – Riester Rente, Rürup Rente and the Private Altersvorsorge.
+They all follow the strategy of the German government to reduce state-guaranteed pensions.
+These plans are offered by insurance firms and are subject to approval by the German Pension Authority.
+Only approved pension plans qualify for the beneficial tax treatment.

+Germany's pension plans are hybrid defined-benefit plans with a minimum guaranteed outcome and a market-based outcome that depends on the performance of the underlying investments.
+These plans are flexible in investment strategy as long as they meet the expectations set by the government to receive beneficial tax treatment.
+All plans have tax-exemption from capital gains tax and dividend income tax during the accumulation phase of the plan.

-Riester Rente is designated for people who pay German income and wage taxes, employees who contribute to Public Retirement Insurance, civil servants, and more.
+Riester Rente is designated for low-income earners and families who pay German income and wage taxes, employees who contribute to Public Retirement Insurance, civil servants, and more.
 It is necessary to contribute at least 60 euros per year to get government subsidies.
 In order to gain maximal government support, the participant is required to paid at least 4% of his/her annual income.
 It is possible to save at most 2,100 euros per year.
 The amount of government subsidies is between 154 euros and 300 euros depending on fulfilling some conditions.
 This plan is regulated by the German Government.
 The participant has to be at least 60 years old to draw money back.
 All money you contribute to the pension system is guaranteed.
+Due to this guarantee the Riester Rente is restricted to invest in secure, low-return investments.

 Rürup Rente, named after Bert Rürup, is primarily designated for people with high tax burden, but everyone can take part in.
 There are no government subsidies.
-On the other side, considerable tax relief is connected with this plan.
+However, income tax relief is provided on contributions to this plan, in addition to the tax relief is connected with this plan.
 Rürup Rente provides a lifelong pension which is guaranteed.
 The pension payment cannot start before reaching the age of 62.

-Private pensions in France
+Private Altersvorsorge is designated for everybody that prefers flexibility payout.
+It has less tax-advantages in return for minimal government restrictions.
+It must be held at least 12 years and be paid out after the age of 62 in order to claim the tax benefits on the payout.
+Flexible plans can be paid out as a lump-sum (all at once) or as a lifelong income.
+The funds in the contract can also be inherited.
+The money can be withdrawn anytime before the age of 62 but will incur full capital gains taxation if done so.